ric9176/rapid-ui-dev-workshop/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## This repo is the companion to the "Rapid UI Development in React: Harnessing custom component libraries and & design systems" workshop at React Advandced London 2022.

 # Folder structure and exercises